bvonboyen/bvonboyen.github.io/_posts/2025-12-04-management-clarity.md

 - A neutral, model-based view of squad quality
 - Early detection of performance drift
-- Better planning for contracts, transfers and coaching
+- Better planning for finance, budgeting, contracts, transfers and coaching
 - More credible communication with owners and supporters

 Predictive intelligence doesn’t remove uncertainty — it gives it structure.